 The measure was applied immediately to Dublin and Cork city.
 It covers the 4 Dublin local authorities (Dublin City Council, South Dublin County Council, Dun Laoghaire/Rathdown County Council and Fingal County Council) and Cork City Council.

-Minister Simon Coveney has announced the extension of Rent Pressure Zones beyond those introduced for Dublin and Cork cities in the following Local Electoral Areas (LEA’s) as Rent Pressure Zones with effect from today, Friday, 27 January 2017:
+Minister Simon Coveney has announced two further extension of Rent Pressure Zones beyond those introduced for Dublin and Cork cities and the 12 additional RPZ's introduced in January 2017.
+The following Local Electoral Areas (LEA’s), along with the 4 Dublin Local Authorities and Cork City Council are all designated as Rent Pressure Zones.

 - Galway City Central